Communication between Nodes and the Control Plane

-This document catalogs the communication paths between the control plane (really the apiserver) and the Kubernetes cluster.
+This document catalogs the communication paths between the API server and the Kubernetes cluster.
 The intent is to allow users to customize their installation to harden the network configuration such that the cluster can be run on an untrusted network (or on fully public IPs on a cloud provider).

 Node to Control Plane

 Kubernetes has a "hub-and-spoke" API pattern.
-All API usage from nodes (or the pods they run) terminate at the apiserver (none of the other control plane components are designed to expose remote services).
-The apiserver is configured to listen for remote connections on a secure HTTPS port (typically 443) with one or more forms of client authentication enabled.
+All API usage from nodes (or the pods they run) terminates at the API server.
+None of the other control plane components are designed to expose remote services.
+The API server is configured to listen for remote connections on a secure HTTPS port (typically 443) with one or more forms of client authentication enabled.
 One or more forms of authorization should be enabled, especially if anonymous requests or service account tokens are allowed.

-Nodes should be provisioned with the public root certificate for the cluster such that they can connect securely to the apiserver along with valid client credentials.
-For example, on a default GKE deployment, the client credentials provided to the kubelet are in the form of a client certificate.
+Nodes should be provisioned with the public root certificate for the cluster such that they can connect securely to the API server along with valid client credentials.
+A good approach is that the client credentials provided to the kubelet are in the form of a client certificate.
 See kubelet TLS bootstrapping for automated provisioning of kubelet client certificates.

-kubernetes service (in all namespaces) is configured with a virtual IP address that is redirected (via kube-proxy) to the HTTPS endpoint on the apiserver.
+default namespace) is configured with a virtual IP address that is

-The control plane components also communicate with the cluster apiserver over the secure port.
+The control plane components also communicate with the API server over the secure port.

-There are two primary communication paths from the control plane (apiserver) to the nodes.
-The first is from the apiserver to the kubelet process which runs on each node in the cluster.
-The second is from the apiserver to any node, pod, or service through the apiserver's proxy functionality.
+There are two primary communication paths from the control plane (the API server) to the nodes.
+The first is from the API server to the kubelet process which runs on each node in the cluster.
+The second is from the API server to any node, pod, or service through the API server's proxy functionality.